MCGrad: Multicalibration at Web Scale: Learnings from Production Deployment

 Therefore, for a multicalibration algorithm to find successful adoption in industry, it is important that it works \emph{out-of-the-box}, without the need for hyperparameter tuning.
 Moreover, while practitioners care about multicalibration, we found that they are not willing to accept a degradation in metrics like the log loss and the PRAUC, which are often believed to relate to topline metrics.

-We defined a set of hyperparameter default values for~\ourmethod{} that achieves (1) no degradation in PRAUC and log loss, and (2) substantial reduction in MCE.
-Appendix~\ref{appendix_section_hyperparams} details the procedure used to obtain these hyperparameters.
-Results in Sections~\ref{sec:benchmark} and~\ref{sec:experiments} confirm that those default values work sufficiently well to consistently produce log loss and PRAUC improvements over models calibrated with Platt scaling (on Looper) or uncalibrated models (on \textsc{MLplatform\#2}), and consistently yield log loss, PRAUC, and MCE improvements on the public datasets.
+We defined a set of hyperparameter default values for~\ourmethod{} that achieves (1) no degradation in PRAUC and log loss, and (2) substantial reduction in MCE. \changed{By pre-computing defaults through meta-analysis across $35$ datasets, we enable \ourmethod{} to deliver consistent improvements without requiring domain expertise or extensive experimentation.} Results in Sections~\ref{sec:benchmark} and~\ref{sec:experiments} confirm that those default values consistently produce log loss and PRAUC improvements over models calibrated with Platt scaling (on Looper) or uncalibrated models (on \textsc{MLplatform\#2}), and consistently yield log loss, PRAUC, and MCE improvements on the public datasets.